 - Take care of the financial, legal, and regulatory basics.
 Gaps in any of these areas can kill your deal or drive down valuation.
-Ensure you have good financial recording in place, and follow industry standards regarding revenue recognition and other accounting issues.
+Buyers want to know that your business is well organized, and that no issues will pop up after a sale.
+Make certain you have good financial recording in place, and follow industry standards regarding revenue recognition and other accounting issues.
 Stay 100% compliant with all employee-related issues, including wage and hour issues.
-(Do not use 1099s when you should have W-2 employees!).
+(As an example, do not use 1099s when you should have W-2 employees!).
+Be meticulous in your HR record-keeping, and ensure your employees sign confidentiality agreements.
+Ensure tax filings and payments are up-to date.
 Get U.S. trademarks for all your company and product names.
 Apply for patents on any of your critical technology.
 Find a great book-keeper, CPA, business lawyer, and trademark lawyer, and use them!

 - Prepare for change.
 We know how much business has changed over the past ten years -- and the impact of COVID has accelerated change to warp speed.
 With the day-to-day grind of running a business during a pandemic, it's easy to forget about focusing on the long-term.
 But take the time to step back, and consider how change - both COVID and non-COVID related -- could negatively impact your business.
 To maximize valuation in a sale, be prepared to show a buyer how your business can overcome risk today, as well as potential risks on the horizon.

 The importance of each of the points above will vary by company and by industry.
 Contact Us to schedule a complimentary consultation to discuss how to build your business with a future sale in mind.
 We are happy to provide you with guidance or specific suggestions, an overview of valuation, and information on recent transactions in your industry.